Trusted by 100,000+ Families

 How Do Early Intervention Programs Work?

-• Parental Involvement: Parents actively participate, learning strategies to support their child’s progress at home.
+• Family involvement: Parents and caregivers are active participants in early intervention, learning strategies to support their child’s development at home.